Pecan Plum Cake

 - 1 teaspoon ground cinnamon

-- Spread into a greased 11-in. x 7-in. baking dish.
+- Spread into a greased 11x7-in. baking dish.
 Combine the topping ingredients; sprinkle over batter.

-- Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
-Yield: 12 servings.

 Nutrition Facts1 piece: 345 calories, 16g fat (2g saturated fat), 18mg cholesterol, 119mg sodium, 49g carbohydrate (32g sugars, 1g fiber), 3g protein.

 This was a hit at a potluck a few years ago.
 It seemed a bit heavier than some cakes due to the fruit, but it was moist and sweet with nice crunch from the nuts - perfect for summer.